MrR0807/Notes/understanding-parquet-file.md

 ```

 **NOTE!**.
-Because this relies on strict order, it is best to define Avro schema by hand and maintaine dependency between field orders in the Avro schema and order of `get` method.
+Because this relies on strict order, it is best to define Avro schema by hand and maintaine dependency between field order in the Avro schema and order of `get` method in Java class.

 ##### From JSON to Avro `GenericRecord`